Momentum-integrated Multi-task Stock Recommendation with Converge-based Optimization: Abstract

 \section{Abstract}

-Stock recommendation is critical in Fintech applications, which use price series and alternative information to estimate future stock performance.
-Although deep learning models are prevalent in stock recommendation systems, traditional time-series forecasting training often fails to capture stock trends and rankings simultaneously, which are essential consideration factors for investors.
+Stock recommendation is critical in Fintech applications, which leverage price series and alternative information to estimate future stock performance.
+Traditional time-series forecasting training often fails to capture stock trends and rankings simultaneously, which are essential factors for investors.
 To tackle this issue, we introduce a Multi-Task Learning (MTL) framework for stock recommendation, \textbf{M}omentum-\textbf{i}ntegrated \textbf{M}ulti-task \textbf{Stoc}k \textbf{R}ecommendation with Converge-based Optimization (\textbf{MiM-StocR}).
-To improve the model's ability to capture short-term trends, we novelly invoke a momentum line indicator in model training.
-To prioritize top-performing stocks and optimize investment allocation, we propose a list-wise ranking loss function called Adaptive-k ApproxNDCG.
+To improve the model's ability to capture short-term trends, we incorporate a momentum line indicator in model training.
+To prioritize top-performing stocks and optimize investment allocation, we propose a listwise ranking loss function called Adaptive-k ApproxNDCG.
 Moreover, due to the volatility and uncertainty of the stock market, existing MTL frameworks face overfitting issues when applied to stock time series.
 To mitigate this issue, we introduce the Converge-based Quad-Balancing (CQB) method.
 We conducted extensive experiments on three stock benchmarks: SEE50, CSI 100, and CSI 300.
-MiM-StocR outperforms state-of-the-art MTL baselines across both ranking and profitable evaluations.
+MiM-StocR outperforms state-of-the-art MTL baselines across both ranking and profitability evaluations.